ldinc/apm-mods/APM_changelog.md

 * __Fixed__ technology icons from original game (fixed mimmap settings)
 * __Dropped__ original de localization
 * __Added__ new enity & recipe - 'gun-powder'
+* __Added__ sulfur ore as startring ore if some another mods provide it & apm used it for early gunpoweder recipe
 * __Added__ new recipies & tech:
     * 'apm_lubricant_1' (lubricant from wood pellete with press machine)
     * 'apm_ammonium_sulfate_chem' (ammonium_sulfate alternative recipe)